JoacoTschopp/NAS_LR_CNN/README.md

 ### How It Works

-The NAS system implemented in this project follows the approach from ["Neural Architecture Search with Reinforcement Learning"](https://arxiv.org/abs/1611.01578) (Zoph & Le, 2017):
+The NAS system implemented in this project follows the approach from [&#34;Neural Architecture Search with Reinforcement Learning&#34;](https://arxiv.org/abs/1611.01578) (Zoph & Le, 2017):

 ![NAS Architecture Overview](https://miro.medium.com/max/656/1*hIif88uJ7Te8MJEhm40rbw.png)